-Past speakers include Double Fine Productions’ Tim Schafer, NYU President John Sexton, co-founder and former president of thatgamecompany Kellee Santiago, and Professor Janet Murray from the Georgia Institute of Technology.
+Past speakers include Double Fine Productions’ Tim Schafer, former NYU President John Sexton, co-founder and former president of thatgamecompany Kellee Santiago, and Professor Janet Murray from the Georgia Institute of Technology.

-Since 2011, most of the Lecture Series talks have been filmed and archived on our Vimeo page.
+Since 2011, most Lecture Series talks have been filmed and archived on our Vimeo page.
 You can access the recording and a short description of the topic by clicking the speakers’ names below.

 Playstation VR | Katherine Isbister | Auriea Harvey | Naomi Clark | Matt Parker | Masayuki Uemura | Jane McGonigal